 GGiata Delicatessen

 Childhood friends, Max, Noah, Jack W, and Jack B grew up in Montclair, New Jersey surrounded by Italian delis.
-While they spent years toying with the idea of opening a deli in LA, it wasn’t until the pandemic that they decided to take a leap of faith and open their deli on Melrose Avenue.
+While they spent years toying with the idea of opening a deli in LA, it wasn’t until the pandemic that they decided to take a leap of faith and open their dream deli on Melrose Avenue.

 I went there specifically for the Antonia sandwich, which looked glorious on Instagram.

 The bread was soft and toasty and the turkey and the muenster cheese melded flawlessly with the avocado spread.
 It was so fresh in every bite!
-I highly recommend this one if you want to venture off from the typical Italian-style sub sandwich.
+I highly recommend getting this one if you want to venture off from the typical Italian-style sub sandwich.

 Uncle Paulies